Diseases & Conditions

 Treatment

 If a cyst is small and not causing symptoms, it often can be simply observed.
-If a cyst is large enough to cause concern about the bone breaking with mild force, then surgery is an option to reduce the risk of fracture.
+If a cyst is large enough to cause concern about the bone breaking with mild force, surgery is an option to reduce the risk of fracture.

 If the bone has already broken through the cyst, the fracture will typically heal without surgery.
 Some cysts (approximately 25%) will completely heal along with the fracture.
-If the cyst is still present after the fracture has healed, surgery may be recommended in order to prevent another fracture.
+If the cyst is still present after the fracture has healed, surgery may be recommended to prevent another fracture.

 Nonsurgical Treatment